Lobeck Taylor Family Foundation Townie Ride

 Is there a rest stop along the route?

 Yes.
-It's located at Lee's Bicycles, on 2nd Street between Elgin and Frankfort, about halfway through the ride.
+It's located at Phat Tire, on 2nd Street between Elgin and Frankfort, about halfway through the ride.
 There will be light refreshments and a chance to stop and rest for a minute to get your legs back under you.

 What if I'm late?